 7) “Who’s In the House?
 (Kickin’ it for Christ)” – Ne’er was there a more disastrous attempt at white guy Christian rap than in this Carmen catastrophe from 1993.
 And the scary thing is there are still Christians getting jiggy to this song.
 See this horrifying clip from Jesus Camp.
 Oh, and for more painful laughs, here’s the official music video.

 6) “Via Dolorosa” – Anyone who grew up in a Baptist church no doubt saw this Spanglish tearjerker performed by some unfortunate wannabe soprano once or twice as a “special music.”
-Special props to the “first diva” of Christian music, Sandi “the Voice” Patty, for her dramatic arm movements in this vintage performance:
+Props to the “first diva” of Christian music, Sandi “the Voice” Patty, for this gem!

 5) “Behold the Lamb” – Subtlety is a rarity on this list, but it is absolutely nowhere to be found in this overblown wonder.
 Check out the video of David Phelps singing it.
 If there was a Christian version of American Idol, this would be performed every season.